Jackaljkdan/pokernow-bot/README.md

 This is poker bot implemented for https://www.pokernow.club/ as a chrome extension.

+If you are reading on GitHub you are already seeing the formatted pretty version of this readme.
-If you are working on Visual Studio Code you can press CTRL+SHIFT+V to view this readme with a nicer interface.
+If you are working on Visual Studio Code you can press CTRL+SHIFT+V to get the same visualization.
 Otherwise you can paste the contents into https://markdownlivepreview.com/

 To use the poker bot: